Granada: Founding and early history

 The Zirids built their citadel and palace, known as the al-Qaṣaba al-Qadīma ("Old Citadel"), on the hill now occupied by the Albaicín neighborhood.
 It was connected to two smaller fortresses on the Sabika hill (site of the future Alhambra) and Mauror hill to the south.
 The city around it grew during the 11th century to include the Albaicín, the Sabika, the Mauror, and a part of the surrounding plains.
 The city was fortified with walls encompassing an area of approximately 75 hectares.
 The northern part of these walls, near the Albaicin citadel, have survived to the present day, along with two of its gates: Bāb al-Unaydar (now called Puerta Monaita in Spanish) and Bāb al-Ziyāda (now known as Arco de las Pesas or Puerta Nueva).
 The city and its residences were supplied with water through an extensive network of underground cisterns and pipes.
 On the Darro River, along the wall connecting the Zirid citadel with the Sabika hill, was a sluice gate called Bāb al-Difāf ("Gate of the Tambourines"), which could be closed or opened to control the flow of the river and retain water if necessary.
 (Note: The gate is known today as the Puente del Cadí ("Bridge of the Qadi") or the Puerta de los Tableros ("Gate of the Boards"), and all that remains of it is one of its hexagonal towers with fragments of its large horseshoe archway.)
 The nearby Bañuelo, a former hammam (bathhouse), also likely dates from this time, as does the former minaret of a mosque in the Albaicín, now part of the Church of San José.

 Under the Zirid kings Habbus ibn Maksan and Badis, the most powerful figure was the Jewish administrator known as Samuel ha-Nagid (in Hebrew) or Isma'il ibn Nagrilla (in Arabic).
 Samuel was a highly educated member of the former elites of Cordoba, who fled that city after the outbreak of the Fitna.
 He eventually found his way to Granada, where Habbus ibn Maksan appointed him his secretary in 1020 and entrusted him with many important responsibilities, including tax collection.
 Under Badis, he even took charge of the army.
 During this period, the Muslim king was looked upon as a mainly symbolic figurehead.
-Granada was the center of Jewish Sephardi culture and scholarship.
+Granada was the centre of Jewish Sephardi culture and scholarship.
 According to Daniel Eisenberg: